BenTaylorPublic/screeps/README.md

             Very similar to now
-            Only attack when 1 of the attack creeps has < 300ish ticks to live Once the creep spawns, provide a time estimate of when it will begin (using tick time) Rooms should not make any other creeps until the attack is done (like Now)
+            Only attack when 1 of the attack creeps has < 300ish ticks to live Once the creep spawns, provide a time estimate of when it will begin (using tick time) Rooms should not make any other creeps until the attack is done (like AttackQuick)

 Writing on a room sign via a flag
 ```